 These two Vitamins are critical for activating the calcium-binding actions of two proteins, matrix GLA protein and osteocalcin which aid in bone growth.
 You want to begin taking 10,000 IU of Vitamin D3 and K2 to begin the bone growth process before the procedure so that the bone growth activation is already up and running at full steam from day 1.
 The implant procedure requires bone growth over the course of six months of heal time where you will need to continue taking Vitamin D3 and K2.
 That bone growth is the key to implant integration so keep taking those vitamins!

-A little information from the manufacturer of our implants: The 100-percent metal-free ceramic implants closely approximate the natural tooth root in terms of aesthetics and function.
+A little information from the manufacturer of our Swiss implants: The 100-percent metal-free ceramic implants closely approximate the natural tooth root in terms of aesthetics and function.
 They are well tolerated, are completely free of metallic corrosion, and conduct neither electricity nor heat.
 Titanium can release titanium ions, which accumulate in the surrounding soft tissue and can cause inflammation.
 Likewise, titanium’s resistance to corrosion can decrease due to surface bacteria.
 The use of metal-free ceramic implants precludes these effects.